-No evidence or information is provided demonstrating the site has or does comprise part of an agricultural unit for the purposes of Class Q to enable an assessment of this requirement.
+No evidence or information is provided demonstrating the site has or does comprise part of an agricultural unit i.e. agricultural land occupied as a unit for the purposes of agriculture for the purposes of Class Q to enable an assessment of this requirement.

-- (h) The installation of the roof structure as proposed would result in the external dimensions of the building extending beyond the external dimension of the existing building. - (i) The existing building is of brick construction.
+(h) The proposed development shows the creation of an extended eaves area to the gable elevation and would therefore result in the external dimensions of the building extending beyond the external dimension of the existing building.

+(i) The existing building is of brick construction.
 Part of the west elevation appears to have collapsed/removed and there appears to have been some movement in the south elevation.

 The roof covering of the building has previously been removed.
-The building has a metal framed roof structure, the western extent of which has fallen and appears to have been damaged when with west elevation has collapsed/removed.
+The building has a metal framed roof structure, the western extent of which has fallen and appears to have been damaged when with west elevation has collapsed or been removed.